British Columbia Ambulance Service: History

 BCEHS critical care team on the helicopter pad on the top of Vancouver General Hospital following the offloading of a patient.

 Prior to 1974, ambulance services in British Columbia were provided by a mixture of volunteer ambulance brigades, fire departments, funeral homes, and private operators.
 As a result of recommendations made by the Foulkes Commission's report on health care, titled "Health Security for British Columbians" released in 1973, the Government of British Columbia created the Emergency Health Services Commission (EHSC), which in turn created the BC Ambulance Service on July 4, 1974.
 On March 13, 2013, the Emergency Health Services Commission (EHSC) was renamed BC Emergency Health Services (BCEHS) and placed under the jurisdiction of the Provincial Health Services Authority.
-In July of 2021, in response to the events of the 2021 Heat Dome, B.C.
+In July 2021, in response to the events of the 2021 Heat Dome, B.C.
 Health Minister Adrian Dix created a separate board of directors for BCEHS, with the board reporting directly to the B.C Minister of Health.